mbzhuang/TrafficAnalysisEnglishWikipedia/README.md

 # Traffic Analysis of English Wikipedia Website

 ### About the project
 The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from Jan 1st, 2008 through Sep 30th, 2017.
-Wikipedia traffic from two different Wikimedia REST API endpoints are acquired through their respective API, combined into a single dataset, and finally visualized to show both the mobile and main site tranffic change from 2008 to 2017.
+Wikipedia traffic from two different Wikimedia REST API endpoints are acquired through their respective API, combined into a single dataset, and finally visualized to show both the mobile and main site traffic change from 2008 to 2017.

 #### License of source data
 ##### API